LittleString/Tinkery/README.md

 **Attribution**: Please keep the footer text as is:
 > Made by LittleString899.
 This is a fan-made project inspired by Terraria.
 This project is not affiliated with, endorsed by, or associated with Re-Logic.

-If you would like, you can update the footer text as follows:
-> Made by LittleString899, updated by (your-name).
-This is a fan-made project inspired by Terraria.
-This project is not affiliated with, endorsed by, or associated with Re-Logic.

 ### Technologies Used
 - **HTML** for structuring the content.
 - **CSS** for styling.